-Kevin is a keen musician, who currently plays in a band called FuZed, with a great bunch of lads and they provided the main entertainment of the day.
+Kevin is a keen musician, who played in an excellent covers band called FuZed, with a great bunch of lads and they provided the main entertainment of the day.
 I helped out as roadie and PA monitor where I could and every gig was a good one!

 The crowd were brilliant as always.
 There was an excellent mix of familar faces and new friends (one or two even travelled from as far away as Spain and Sierra Leone to be there).
 As always, Kev and Carrie provided a fantastic spread of freshly-made salads and other accompaniments.
 Soon the burgers and sossies were sizzling...

 By 6pm with a fair few beers sunk, everyone was in fine form and the place was rockin!
 The lads (and a good number of guest performers) played off and on through the evening, right up until 11pm.
 The set list was too long to quote here, but included a huge range of old and new favourites.
 If it rocked - it was played.

 Around 11, the lads finally collapsed gratefully into nearby chairs as we got the bonfire going and began playing acoustic through into the wee hours...